cbcrg/tcoffee/docs/tcoffee_manual.rst

 What does it do?
 ----------------
+T-Coffee has two components allowing you to perform different tasks:
-T-Coffee is 1) mainly a Multiple Sequence Alignment program: given a set of sequences previously gathered (using database search programs like BLAST, Ensembl...), T-Coffee will produce a Multiple Sequence Alignment (MSA); 2) also a collection of tools (usually called with the flag **-other_pg "tools"**) and third party software (cf. section **Integrating External Methods in T-Coffee**) allowing you to perform a wide range of different tasks, such as aligning, reformatting, evaluating your data, and more...
+ 1) mainly it is a Multiple Sequence Alignment program.
+Given a dataset of sequences previously gathered (using database search programs like BLAST, Ensembl, whatever...), T-Coffee will produce a Multiple Sequence Alignment (MSA), refer to the section **Building Your Multiple Sequence Alignments** for more details.
+ 2) also a collection of tools (usually called with the flag **-other_pg "tools"**) and third party software (cf. section **Integrating External Methods in T-Coffee**) allowing you to perform a wide range of different tasks, such as aligning, reformatting, evaluating your data, and more...

 What can it align?
 ------------------
 T-Coffee will align nucleic acid (DNA and RNA) and protein sequences alike.
-T-Coffee is also able to use other type of information such as secondary and tertiary structure information (for protein or RNA sequences with a known/predicted structure), sequence profiles trees....
+T-Coffee is also able to use other type of information such as secondary and tertiary structure information (for protein or RNA sequences with a known/predicted structure), sequence profiles, trees....

 ..
-Hint:: To have an idea, on an average PC, T-Coffee can easily align up to a 100-200 sequences, about 1000 amino acid long.
+Hint:: To have an rough idea, on an average computer, T-Coffee can easily align up to a 200 sequences, about 1000 amino acid long in about ~20min.
+Never try to align more than 1000 sequences without using T-Coffee fast modes !!!

 How can I use it?
 -----------------